fragrussu/sardunet/README.md

 ```

 # Tutorials
-A number of [tutorials](https://github.com/fragrussu/sardunet/tree/master/tutorials) are included in this repository.
-They demonstrate how to use SARDU-Net.
-Specifically, they will show you how to
+A number of [tutorials](https://github.com/fragrussu/sardunet/tree/master/tutorials) demonstrate how to use SARDU-Net.
+Specifically, they will show you how to:

 * extract voxels for SARDU-Net training;